 Positive Recommendation Letter Samples

-Has a student, volunteer, or employee asked you if you would be willing to provide a positive recommendation letter for them?
-If you’ve agreed, are you now wondering just how to go about writing a letter that will impress its recipients?
+Has a student, volunteer, or employee asked if you would be willing to provide a recommendation letter for them?
+If you agreed to the recommendation letter request, you may be wondering exactly how to write a letter that will impress recipients.
+Recommendations can carry weight in a job candidate's application, so it's important to write an effective letter of support.

 The “Who, Why, Where, When, What, and How” of Recommendation Writing

-Effective recommendation letters contain the “Who, Why, Where, When, What, and How” not of journalism, but of business correspondence.
+Effective recommendation letters contain the “Who, Why, Where, When, What, and How” that you may familiar with from journalism.
+Modified for business correspondence, this means you should explain:

 - Who you are writing for;

-- Why you are willing to write on their behalf;
+- Why you are willing to write on the person's behalf;

-- Where and When you worked with them;
+- Where and When you worked with the person you're recommending;

-- What is so special about them (their unique strengths); and
+- What is so special about the person (his or her unique strengths); and

-- How they demonstrated these special qualities to you.
+- How he or she demonstrated these special qualities to you.

-The most powerful letters of recommendation are those which provide specific examples and descriptions of the talents and contributions of the person you’re writing for.
-Like any good piece of writing, these letters should “show” how an individual shines rather than just “telling” someone that they do.
+The most powerful letters provide specific examples and descriptions of the talents and contributions of the person you’re recommending.
+Like any good piece of writing, these letters should “show” how an individual shines rather than just stating it.

 Here are two samples of the “5W’s and How” at work in a positive letter of recommendation.